Spatial birth-and-death processes with a finite number of particles: Abstract

 \section{Abstract}

+The aim of this work is to establish essential properties of spatial birth-and-death processes with general birth and death rates on $\R^\d$.
 Spatial birth-and-death processes with time dependent rates are obtained as solutions to certain stochastic equations.
-Existence, uniqueness, uniqueness in law and the Markov property of unique solutions are proven when the integral of the birth rate over $\R ^ \d$ grows not faster than linearly with the number of points of the system.
-Martingale properties of the constructed process provide a formal connection to the heuristic generator.
+The existence, uniqueness, uniqueness in law and the strong Markov property of unique solutions are proven when the integral of the birth rate over $\R ^ \d$ grows not faster than linearly with the number of particles of the system.
+Martingale properties of the constructed process provide a rigorous connection to the heuristic generator.

-We also study pathwise behavior of aggregation model.
-We estimate the probability of extinction and the speed of growth of the number of particles of the process conditioned on non-extinction.
+We also study pathwise behavior of an aggregation model.
+The probability of extinction and the growth rate of the number of particles conditioning on non-extinction are estimated.